How to Upgrade the Linux Kernel on CentOS and Rocky Linux

 uname -msr

-The output indicates which version of the kernel you are currently running, and on which architecture it’s based on.
+The output indicates which version of the kernel you are currently running and which architecture it is based on.

 sudo yum -y update